 Gustav Klimt Artwork 7: Emilie Flöge

-Emilie was an early model of a revolutionary Austrian female fashion designer and entrepreneur, designing the first local dresses to wear without a corset and selling them in her shop that she co-owned with her sister Helene.
-She was also Klimt’s long-standing partner and muse.
+Just one look at the painting and it becomes clear that Emilie was an early model of a revolutionary Austrian female.
+As a matter of fact, the fashion designer and entrepreneur designed the first local dresses to wear without a corset and sold them in her shop that she co-owned with her sister Helene.
+But Emilie was not just a business woman, she was also Klimt’s long-standing partner and muse.
 In the portrait, she incorporates a self-confident, beautiful and modern woman.
-She is standing firmly between two rocks, while the patterned cushion-like patch behind her justifies its existence by providing additional glow to her hair and face.
+Like a rock herself, she is standing firmly between two rocks, while the patterned cushion-like patch behind her provides additional glow to her hair and face.

 Where To See It Vienna Museum (Wien Museum), Karlsplatz, A-1010 Vienna